You know, everybody's out there asking, can we win in a rock rush?

 He's a blockhead.

-Uh, but that's that's the and he he he laid down the gauntlet to him.
+And he laid down the gauntlet to him.

 You guys, I'm not criticizing you.

-You're helping them spread the bad news.
+When you report the bad news, you're helping them spread the bad news.

-You gotta hear this one again.
+You got to hear this one again.

-Carl Cameron, Fox News asks this question.
+Carl Cameron, Fox News, asks this question.

 There have now been three sponsors to a measure to censor you for the implementation of the spy program.